URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Introduction

 Realizing this potential, however, requires solving a highly non-trivial problem.
 With thousands of agents (up to millions in megacities) taking simultaneous actions in large action spaces (here we sample only a few routes, while the choice set grows exponentially with network size), the environment is not only non-deterministic (due to the stochastic nature of traffic and the heterogeneity of people), but also non-stationary (as agents compete for limited resources in a game-like fashion) and costly to simulate.
 One environment run can take up to hours (with detailed simulators like SUMO) in real-size cities, while MARL algorithms often require millions of training episodes.
 At the same time, standard discrete OR techniques fail in such large action spaces \cite{mazyavkina2021reinforcement}.

 Existing studies applied MARL to tackle the urban routing problem.
 In \cite{AgentRewardShaping}, drivers use MARL with different rewards to minimize congestion, but consider only homogeneous agent populations and global reward; in \cite{regret_route_choice}, authors proposed a regret-minimization for MARL route selection with external traffic data, and \cite{routechoiceenv} used a centralized controller with a simplified macroscopic traffic simulation.
-Here, we build on it and extend, testing and simulating diverse scenarios and solutions in RouteRL \cite{akman2025routerl}, a MARL environment integrated with a microscopic traffic simulator, SUMO.
+Finally, \cite{akman2025routerl} introduced RouteRL, a simulation framework for mixed urban route choice, allowing for experimentation with custom AV deployment scenarios in human systems.
+With \our{}, we build on it and extend, presenting a benchmarking environment that features a variety of tasks and realistic traffic scenarios, introduces baselines and novel evaluation metrics, and simulates with a microscopic traffic simulator, SUMO, thanks to its RouteRL integration (see Appendix \ref{sec:routerl} for details).

 In line with the aforementioned studies, we argue that solving the urban routing problem with RL may be the most intuitive direction, as it can be naturally reframed as a decision-making task, and the optimization target can be intuitively formulated as a reward signal.
 The human day-to-day route-choice learning process \cite{wu_day--day_2020} naturally resembles the classical RL training loop.
 RL facilitates experience-driven learning and adaptability, which are particularly useful for complex, large-scale, and dynamic problems.
 Moreover, existing RL research introduced approaches that could potentially address the challenges involved in the urban route choice problems, such as managing a large group of agents \cite{large_marl, large_marl_lights}, communication mechanisms \cite{marlcomm, noisymarl}, and developing network-agnostic routing strategies \cite{meta_survey, metarl}.
 Moreover, multi-agent learning may be an effective way to decompose this large-scale optimization problem into smaller learning tasks.